 The Remuneration Committee’s tasks are to prepare the Board’s resolutions on remuneration principles, remuneration and other terms of employment for the Group Management, monitor and evaluate variable remuneration programmes for the Group Management, both ongoing and those ended during the year, and monitor and evaluate the application of the remuneration guidelines for senior executives adopted by the Annual General Meeting as well as the current remuneration structures and levels in the company.

-The Remuneration Committee has no decision-making powers of its own.
-During 2016, the Remuneration Committee focused especially on issues relating to the company’s long-term incentive programmes, including proposals for minimum and maximum levels for each performance target in the company’s Performance Share Plan as well as the introduction of Special Projects Incentive.
+The Remuneration Committee has no decisionmaking powers of its own.
+During 2017, the Remuneration Committee focused especially on issues relating to the company’s long-term incentive programmes, including the proposed performance targets in the company’s two performance related share plans as well as issues relating to the new complementing Special Projects Incentive.

 The Remuneration Committee keeps minutes of its meetings, which are distributed to the other members of the Board.

 In 2017, the Committee held three meetings.
 The General Counsel, Annika Bäremo, was secretary to the committee during 2017.

 Compensation paid to Saab’s senior executives is indicated in Note 10 on page 90 in the Annual Report 2017.

 Last updated: 25 April 2018 • 14:56